 Articles about contemporary art should be idea- rather than person-driven.
 We avoid articles that are about a single artist's work, including interviews; nor do we run reviews or news items about forthcoming art world events.
 There are excellent venues that do so.
 (These excellent venues are often glossy and offer enormous writers' fees.
 Follow this link to visit the best of them).

 Each issue of the magazine has four columns, an unthemed section, and a themed section.
 We do not accept submissions for the “Colors” column.
 You can submit for all other columns, as well as for the unthemed and themed section.
 For some unfathomable reason, some potential contributors seem to feel it is more prestigious to publish in the themed section and we have seen perfectly good essays twisted to fit the theme.
 Do not submit yourself to such unnecessary contortions.
 Stay true to what interests you.

 Congratulations!
-If you are still here, we are looking forward to receiving your submission at this e-mail address.
+If you are still here, we look forward to receiving your submission at this e-mail address.